rojo-red/SocialMedia-Classification/Overview.md

 The project is divided into the following steps:
 1 - Data Import and exploration
 2 - Data Manipulation and Trasformations
+3 - Data Splits for Modeling and Testing
+4 - Models Explorations
+5 - Model Evaluation and Selection
+6 - Conclusions